mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 }
 ```

-Note: Your version numbers will probably be different as this post was done in the summer of 2021.
+Note: Your version numbers will probably be different as this post was done in the winter of 2021.

 Just as we added our package.json at the solution level, right-click -> Add New Item -> Choose a javascript file, and name it "gruntfile.js"